The Center for Investigative Reporting: 2020s

+Projects

 California Watch and merger with The Bay Citizen

 In 2009, The Center for Investigative Reporting created California Watch, a reporting team dedicated to state-focused stories.
 Its website launched in 2010.
 The site acted as a watchdog team focusing on government oversight, criminal justice, education, health, and the environment.
 In 2010, the Online News Association honored California Watch with a general excellence award.
 In 2012, California Watch won the George Polk Award for its series on Medicare billing fraud.
 California Watch also was a Pulitzer finalist for its On Shaky Ground series.
 The series detailed flaws in state oversight of seismic safety at K-12 schools.
 The On Shaky Ground reporting team won a Scripps Howard National Journalism Award for Public Service.
 California Watch won a second Polk award in 2012, this time for Ryan Gabrielson's series about the failures of a unique police force to solve crimes committed against the developmentally disabled living in state board-and-care hospitals.
 The series also won an Online Journalism Award from the Online News Association.
+In 2013, California Watch was named a Pulitzer Prize finalist for a report about violence in homes for developmentally disabled people.

 In April 2012 CIR merged with The Bay Citizen, a nonprofit, investigative news group based in San Francisco.